 28. Add warmth with a log burner

 Perfect for when the sun. goes down – especially if you've marshmallows close by – a log burner in itself brings warmth, and in this garden patio setting, the terracotta hue perfectly complements the pots and pared-back color scheme.
 This spot couldn't get anymore serene if it tried.

 29. Use pallets to create a quick, cheap corner sofa

 A corner sofa can make the best use of space, especially if you have a big family, and it needn't be expensive if you DIY your own with wooden pallets like above for a charismatic, yet rustic finish.
-This is one cheap garden idea that boasts a cosy and stylish result with the simple addition of mix-matched cushions and throws.
+This is one of the best cheap garden ideas that boasts a cozy and stylish result with the simple addition of mix-matched cushions and throws.

 30. Color-coordinate your seating area, with your home

 These deckchairs tick all the boxes.
 Nautical, in a cool way, and the reason that they look so good – despite the lack of sand and an inflatable beach ball – in this garden setting, is because the colors perfectly coordinate with the exterior house paint and window shutter color.

 31. Jazz up a courtyard garden with a hanging chair

 Hanging around in a hanging chair is the ultimate treat on any day.
 These work so well in courtyard gardens, helping to add a little modern character to minimal surroundings.
 Add your own style and a touch of comfort with accessories, cushions and more, whether you want to go all in with pattern, or keep it light and neutral as seen above in this hanging teardrop hanging chair from Cox & Cox, you can create the ultimate nook.